yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 ### More About LUKS encryption

-If you need LUKS encryption for root partition, you need to create a crypt root volume before you restore.However, due to space limitations, I won't go into more detail.
+If you need LUKS encryption for the root partition, you need to create an encrypted root volume before restoring.However, due to space limitations, I won't go into more detail.

 ## Acknowledgements